-2018 IS THE 225TH ANNIVERSARY OF THE ACT TO LIMIT SLAVERY, PASSED IN UPPER CANADA IN 1793.
-THIS LAW GRADUALLY ABOLISHED SLAVERY IN EARLY ONTARIO.
+UPPER CANADA PASSED

+THE ACT TO LIMIT

+SLAUERY IN 1793.

+THIS LAW GRADUALLY

+ABOLISHED SLAUERY IN

+FARLY ONTARIO.

 In 2016, about 3 out of every 100 people in Canada, or about 1.1 million people, identified as Black.

-THE NUMBER OF BROTHERS FROM THE CARTY FAMILY OF SAINT JOHN, N.B., WHO FOUGHT IN THE SECOND WORLD WAR, FIVE IN THE AIR FORCE AND TWO IN THE ARMY.
+THE NUMBER OF BROTHERS

+FROM THE CARTY FAMILY

+OF SAINT JOHN, N.B., WHO

+FOUGHT IN THE SECOND WORLD WAR,

+FIVE IN THE AIR FORCE AND TWO

+IN THE ARMY.
 ALL SURVIVED.

-Daurene Lewis became the first Black woman mayor in North America when she was elected in Annapolis Royal, N.S., in 1984.
-The first Canadian Sailor and the first Black person to receive The Victoria Cross for Bravery was Nova Scotia's William Hall, in 1859.
+Daurene Lewis

+became the first Black

+woman mayor in North

+America when she was

+elected in Annapolis

+Royal, N.S., in 1984.